JoanaMota/LearnCPP/README.md

 - [Inline](https://github.com/JoanaMota/LearnCPP/wiki/Virtual-Functions#inline-functions)
 - Friend: are made to give private access to non-class functions.

 **Friend Class:** a class which can access private and protected members of other class in which it is declared as friend.
 Friendship is not mutual.
-Friendship is not inherited
+Friendship is not inherited.

+---

 To improve my C++ knowledge I took the Udemy Course - Learn Advanced C++ Programming and here are some of the exercises implementations.